Former Prince Andrew arrested over alleged Epstein-linked 'misconduct in public office'

 Under UK government guidelines, trade envoys are subject to confidentiality obligations similar to those of government ministers, including the handling of sensitive commercial or political information.
 The duty of confidentiality continues even after leaving office.

-Former Metropolitan Police Chief Superintendent Dal Babu said the decision to arrest was “very significant,” noting that it allowed officers to search properties and seize electronic devices.
+Former Metropolitan Police Chief Superintendent Dal Babu said that the decision to arrest was “very significant,” noting that it allowed officers to search properties and seize electronic devices.

 “When you arrest somebody, you are allowed to search the properties they have control of and the properties they own,” he said, adding that police might look for electronic records or materials connected to the allegations.